pkmn/engine/docs/DESIGN.md

 # Design

 The pkmn engine is first and foremost designed for performance.
-The engine's most impactful design principle is that of **"no compromises"** when it comes to performance - ergonomics / simplicity / convenience are always trumped by performance, and the engine will never tradeoff performance for any other feature.
+The engine's most impactful design principle is that of **"no compromises"** when it comes to performance - ergonomics/simplicity/convenience are always trumped by performance, and the engine will never tradeoff performance for any other feature.
 This principle leads to the following:

 - the engine is much **more targeted in scope** than either the original game cartridge (which includes code for an entire RPG) or Pokémon Showdown (which supports a fully featured simulator in